-HOK announced today that Susan Klumpp Williams, AIA, LEED AP, managing principal of the Washington, D.C., and Atlanta offices, has been elected to its six-person executive committee by the firm’s board of directors.
+HOK announced today that Susan Klumpp Williams, AIA, LEED AP, managing principal of the Washington, D.C., and Atlanta offices, has been elected to its executive committee by the firm’s board of directors.

 The executive committee is responsible for setting HOK’s overall strategic direction, enacting specific initiatives for continued growth and improvement, developing leaders and maintaining key client relationships.
 Klumpp Williams joins Chairman and CEO Bill Hellmuth, FAIA; President Carl Galioto, FAIA; Chief Operating Officer Tom Robson, AIA; Chicago Managing Principal Riccardo Mascia, AIA; and Chairman Emeritus Patrick MacLeamy, FAIA, on the committee.